Achilleas Kostoulas

 Author instructions

-Abstracts (500 words) should be uploaded to the conference website by 15 January 2015 [update: link no longer active].
-It is suggested that authors include the following information in the abstract: (a) objectives or purposes of the research, (b) perspectives or theoretical framework, (c) methods, techniques, or modes of inquiry, (d) data sources, evidence, objects, or materials, (e) results and/or substantiated conclusions or warrants for arguments/point of view, and (f) scientific or scholarly significance of the study or work.
-The authors are reminded to capitalise “the first letter of each appropriate word” and to spell out abbreviations in the title, and to clearly indicate if they are interested in presenting virtually.
+You may upload abstracts (500 words) to the conference website by 15 January 2015 [update: link no longer active].
+Authors should include the following information in the abstract: (a) objectives or purposes of the research, (b) perspectives or theoretical framework, (c) methods, techniques, or modes of inquiry, (d) data sources, evidence, objects, or materials, (e) results and/or substantiated conclusions or warrants for arguments/point of view, and (f) scientific or scholarly significance of the study or work.
+The organisers would also like to remind authors to capitalise “the first letter of each appropriate word” and to spell out abbreviations in the title.
+Authors should also clearly indicate if they wish to present virtually.
 No word limit has been specified for the abstract, but it is likely to be 500 words.

-Full papers for accepted abstracts should be uploaded by 15 April 2015.
+The deadline for uploading full papers (for accepted abstracts) is 15 April 2015.
 The papers should be between 5,000 and 8,000 words (inclusive of bibliography and footnotes).
-Contributions should be fronted by a cover page including the title of the paper, the name(s) of the author(s), and contact details for the corresponding author (postal and email addresses).
-The following page should repeat the title of the contribution, and contain a 500-word abstract and up to six key words.
-The manuscripts should be double-spaced, with “standard” margins.
+Each contribution should begin with a cover page including the title of the paper, the name(s) of the author(s), and contact details for the corresponding author (postal and email addresses).
+The following page should repeat the title of the contribution, and it must also contain a 500-word abstract and up to six key words.
+The manuscripts should be double-spaced, with “standard” margins and page numbering.
 All pages should indicate the title of the contribution.
-All pages should be numbered.
 The citation format has not been specified.
-Additional instructions might be made available in the conference website in the future.
+You might wish to bookmark the conference website for additional instructions that might appear in the future.

 Registration